denngan/industrial_automation/Chapter2/chapter2.md

 >
 >*Controller:* controls plant to reach the preferred output;
 >  - measures states fromsensors
->  - send commandsto actuators to stabilize output within useful time
+>  - send commands to actuators to stabilize output within useful time
 >
 >*Designing:* Plant to be controlled has to be known (how variables influence each other and the output)
 > - get a plant model through plant identification and specify all parameters (testing)